arun13go/GenAIOps-workshop/labs/lesson_02/lab02.md

   b) Now create the Validation Agent by editing the third agent as shown below.
    ![GenAIOps Workshop](images/2025-11-23-183903.png)
-    + Add the following instructions to the Validation Agent.
+  + Copy and add the following instructions to the Validation Agent:
       ```
       You are a helpful agent that validates reports.
 Return 'Pass' if the report meets requirements (must include coverage exclusions), otherwise return 'Fail'.
 Only return 'Pass' or 'Fail'.
       ```